-Instability: CONST is chip- and/or temperature dependent (common values may be \$00, \$ff, ...)
+Instability: CONST is chip- and/or temperature dependent (common values may be \$00, \$ff, ...).
+Some dependency on the RDY line.
+(This is not yet emulated in VICE 3.3)

 Do not use LAX #imm with any other immediate value than 0, or when the accumulator value is \$ff (both takes the magic constant out of the equation)!
 (Or, more generalized, these are safe if all bits that could be 0 in A are 0 in the immediate value.)